jamjnsn/nix-desktop/README.md

 ### dconf

 Using dconf2nix, you can create a .nix file to reproduce your current dconf settings.
 Presently, it's preferred to add specific settings to users/modules/dconf.nix.

+### Disk Layout (including BTRFS subvolumes)

+Any changes to disk layout, including the addition of new BTRFS subvolumes, will need to be manually applied to the system.
+The changes should be added to disko configuration for future reinstallation.